Unlocking Human Potential in the Workplace

 Join with other aspiring authors to create your first or next book!

-About You@Work: Unlocking Human Potential in the Workplace
+About Imagination@Work: Shifting Boundaries in the Modern Workplace

 Increasingly, HR and business leaders are understanding the importance embracing the human spirit of their employees to unlock potential and maximize performance and innovation.
 This volume discusses these issues of well-being, work/life balance, diversity and inclusion, compassionate workplaces, personal and professional development, and spirituality in work.